-In Father Hanly’s outstanding homily for 5th Sunday of Easter, Year C, he talks about the glory of God and forgiveness.
+In Father Hanly’s outstanding homily for 5th Sunday of Easter, Year C, he talks about the glory of God and about forgiveness.

 Readings for Fifth Sunday of Easter, Year C

 - First Reading: Acts 14:21-27

 A very short gospel.
 I could stand up here for a whole week and talk about it.

 This is the sum and the substance, the reason why he came, the reason why he died, the reason why he rose and the reason why you are all sitting here this morning.

 It is because he has come to show us God’s glory.

 That word “show glory” and “glorify” and all of that, the real meaning isn’t a kind of a prideful superiority over everybody.